This old-fashioned pimento cheese dip recipe will take you back in time! Quick to make, it's ready in 5 minutes and you only need 5 ingredients!

 - Put it on a cheese board or crudité platter.

-Other ways to use pimento cheese dip
+Ways to use old-fashioned pimento cheese

-You can also add it to omelets and grits for breakfast or brunch, incorporate into deviled eggs, spread on crostini, put it on burgers, and melt it on top of french fries.
+- You can also add it to omelets and grits for breakfast or brunch, incorporate into deviled eggs, spread on crostini, put it on burgers, and melt it on top of french fries.

 I am a purist, and I like my pimento cheese recipe the old fashioned way: very simple with just 5 ingredients.
 But you can add a variety of ingredients to suit your tastes.
 Try these ideas!